romain-grecourt/helidon/archetypes/README.md

 V2 will also use an XML descriptor, it may look similar to the V1 descriptors however it is completely different and incompatible.
 The top-level element is changed to reflect that.

-Since the concept of V2 are more advanced, the descriptor is more complex and requires more understand from the archetype maintainers.
+Since the concept of V2 are more advanced, the descriptor is more complex and requires more understanding from the archetype maintainers.
 To further allow for logical grouping of features, descriptors can be broken up and "included".

 An XML schema will be provided for IDE documentation and auto-completion.
 Some parts of the descriptors are designed